 I’ve been a self-help junkie for years; studied success and top performers, became a certified life coach and was privileged to work some uber successful people.
 Everyone of them taught me so much about what it takes to build an incredible life and fulfill your dreams.
 Many times I think I learned more from them than they did from me but each one assured me that was not the case.

-Here are the top 10 things I learned from my highest achieving (I’m talking self-made, multi-millionaire and sometimes celebrity) clients about wealth, success and following your dreams.
+Here are the 9 personality traits I learned from my highest achieving (I’m talking self-made, multi-millionaire and sometimes celebrity) clients about wealth, success and following your dreams.

-1. Success is built over time, not overnight.
+1. PATIENCE: Success is built over time, not overnight.

 Sigh, I know, patience, patience, that’s not what you wanted to hear.
 But the truth is careers are built, relationships are built and a resumes are built – nothing happens overnight.
 More simply put, be an artist, not a hack!
 This is your life’s work not a get-rich-quick Ponzi scheme.
 Treat it like it’s something you value.

 “I think people sometimes don’t pay enough attention to what they do.
 I’ve done well, but the reason is pretty simple: I’ve worked my ass off.
 The toughest thing a performer can do is make it look as if it comes easy.” – Justin Timberlake

 2. RELATIONSHIP DRIVEN: Whenever you can, work with people you want to work with for the rest of your career.